Geovation/geovation.github.io/_posts/2020-07-01-walk-a-mile-in-their-shoes.md

 ---
-title: "Walk a mile in you customers' shoes"
+title: "Walk a mile in your customers' shoes"
 meta: "When you're trying to establish problem-solution fit it's really important to think like a customer, not a product owner"
 categories: Insights Startup
 author: "Paul Nebel"